n-young/portfolio/posts/concurrent.md

 Moreover, applicants must take two courses above the introductory level (_i.e._ 1000-level or above) in a particular subject outside of your area of concentration.
 This might look like two 1000-level ECON or BIOL classes.
 These courses can overlap with courses used in the above breadth requirement, and must similarly not be used for concentration requirements. <span style="text-decoration:underline;">The breadth and depth requirements must be fulfilled by the end of the applicant's 6th semester, when they apply to the program.</span>

+The breadth and depth requirements are probably the hardest part of this program.
+If you're ever confused or unsure whether a course would count for this requirement, ask yourself if it fits the "spirit of the program".
+The less explaining you have to do, the better.

 **Bachelor's and Master's Degree Requirements:** Of course, applicants also need to complete all of the requirements for the associated Bachelor's and Master's degrees.
-There is an option to use up to two courses on both degrees; I highly recommend doing this.
+As mentioned abov, there is an option to use up to two courses on both degrees; I highly recommend doing this.

-**Reference Letters:** Applicants require a number of reference letters; in particular, 1 letter from the department chair of your undergraduate concentration, 1 letter from a faculty member supervising your master's thesis research or graduate program (if any), 3 letters from faculty members within your area of concentration with whom you took classes, and 2 letters from faculty members without your area of concentration with whom you took classes.
+**Reference Letters:** Applicants require a number of reference letters; in particular, 1 letter from the department chair of your undergraduate concentration, 1 letter from a faculty member supervising your master's thesis research or graduate program, 3 letters from faculty members within your area of concentration with whom you took classes, and 2 letters from faculty members without your area of concentration with whom you took classes.
 This adds up to 7 letters, but you can double-count letters (e.g. the department chair letter can count as both the department chair letter and a faculty member with whom you took classes).

-**Personal Statement:** (Disclaimer: at the time of writing, I have not written a personal statement) Applicants must submit a personal statement explaining why they are pursuing this program.
+**Personal Statement:** Applicants must submit a personal statement explaining why they are pursuing this program.
 From the application:

 > The statement should discuss how this program will enhance your undergraduate education; a description of the graduate program you intend to pursue, including a tentative description of the final research project for the master’s degree (if any); and your professional goals This statement is comparable to the statement of purpose in a regular graduate school admissions process.